erimcg/Using-D3js/06_01_hierarchal.md

 <div id="sumText"></div>
 ```

 When we call sum, we pass it a function.
-The function takes as an argument the object in the node's data property and returns the number in that object's size property.
+The function takes as an argument the object in the node's data property and in our example, returns the number in the object's size property, which is accumulated with the values of its children.

 <pre>
   (d) => d.size